Animal Jam Classic: Other apps

 On July 18, 2013, a free Animal Jam Classic-based city-building mobile game called Tunnel Town was released on the iOS and Android.
 In Tunnel Town, players raise a bunny family underground by purchasing, looking after, and raising new rabbit species.

 Later, in 2013, a second Animal Jam Classic mobile game spin-off was available for purchase, titled AJ Jump.
 The game is centered on kangaroos, with a similar gameplay format to Doodle Jump.

 In 2018, a third game was released, titled Dash Tag.
 In Dash Tag, the player collects various animals and attempts to evade capture from a character named Misha the Panda.
-The gameplay is an endless runner game, similar to Subway Surfers and Temple Run, and especially similar to the game "Tag with Ryan", made in collaboration with the Ryan's World YouTube channel.
+The gameplay is an endless runner game, similar to Subway Surfers and Temple Run.
+WildWorks replicated the game under the title Tag with Ryan in collaboration with the Ryan's World YouTube channel.

+Roblox

+In December 2025, a version of Animal Jam on Roblox was released into beta.
+Though not developed by WildWorks, the company authorized the game's creation and oversaw its creative development.
+The game is a separate from Animal Jam and Animal Jam Classic and save data does not carry over.

+Community and culture

+Animal Jam Classic has developed a notably active player community since its 2010 release, reaching a lifetime total of 130 million registered players across 200 countries as of September 2020.
+Players, referred to as "Jammers," frequently gather in popular in-game locations to communicate with one another, play mini-games, and trade items.
+From its release through 2020, users logged over one billion hours of gameplay, the chat system facilitated over 43.4 billion messages, and the in-game item trading system recorded 932.5 million trades.

+A key aspect of the game's culture is its trading system, in which players exchange in-game items based on perceived rarity and demand.
+Over time, player-driven value systems have emerged within the community, with certain items being considered more desirable due to limited availability, past event exclusivity, or accidental distribution through developer glitches.

+Animal Jam Classic has also contributed to a broader online fan community; players create content such as gameplay walkthroughs, trading guides, and music videos on external platforms such as YouTube and Instagram.
+The game's fan community eventually led to the creation of the official application-based "Jambassador" program, in which players who create related content such as videos and artwork may apply to be selected by the developers to represent the brand.
+Selected ambassadors are provided with professional resources, early access to new features, and opportunities to collaborate with the game's official social media channels.